jhu-ip/cs220-f25/assign/midterm.md

 |The blurred kitten image sigma 5|

 ## Error Reporting
 The approach your program will take for error reporting is to have your `main()` method return a `0` value indicating success or a positive value indicating failure.
 Which positive value your program should return is indicated in the table below.
-If more than one error condition occurs, your program should return the error code listed earliest in the table below.
+If more than one error condition occurs, your program should return the error code listed earliest in the table.

 In addition to returning the specified value, your program should also output an informative error message to `stderr`.
 (The text of the error messages will not be specified; we'll leave the exact wording up to you.)